infinitepower18/WSA-Sideloader/README.md

 ![image](https://user-images.githubusercontent.com/44692189/154768380-f0b01ed7-e622-4fdd-8eb7-bf1c758f8103.png)

 3. Download the latest release of WSA Sideloader.
 You can download it either from [GitHub releases](https://github.com/infinitepower18/WSA-Sideloader/releases/latest) or [Microsoft Store](https://apps.microsoft.com/store/detail/wsa-sideloader/XP8K140DLVSC0L).

-<b>Already have Python on your computer?</b>

 If you already have Python 3.10 or 3.9 installed, you can download WSA Sideloader from [PyPi](https://pypi.org/project/WSA-Sideloader/) instead.
 Simply run `pip install WSA-Sideloader` to install it, and `wsa-sideloader` to launch the application.

+4. Choose the APK file you want to install and click the Install button.
+In most cases, you do not need to change the ADB address.

+## Known issues

 Please be aware of the following limitations currently on the PyPi version:
 - Checking for newer versions of WSA Sideloader upon application launch is not available.
 It will be added in a future update.
 - Currently it's not possible to view the Android SDK platform tools version bundled with the application.
 I hope to fix this in a future update.

-4. Choose the APK file you want to install and click the Install button.
-In most cases, you do not need to change the ADB address.

 ## FAQ